cryotato/cryotato.github.io/index.md

 - figure out SEO stuff in docs
 - maybe fix the structure of how the pages are managed in general? so in experience and lapses can be intertwined with each tag having its own page?
 - language changing button?
+- it woudle be cool if the first letter of each of my writings started with a big fancy letter of this font https://fontsinuse.com/typefaces/240702/saint

 -->